 We fell a good three and a half years short of our intended age gap.
 So what happened?

 Suffice it to say that pretty much every plan we made for our future children didn’t end up happening, for one reason or another.
 At first we thought we would have a mix of biological and adoptive kids.
 Then we decided to only adopt and do so by privately adopting babies.
 And after that our intention shifted to being a temporary home for children in foster care who hope to one day be reunited with their biological parents.
 But wait, hold up; that plan got interrupted by our crazy idea of adopting a sibling set of five kids.
 When that didn’t work out, we returned to working on our foster care license so we could take in a sibling set of three boys who might someday be in need of an adoptive home.
 That was our plan the day we were approached about a certain thirteen-year-old boy.

-I first met him in March of 2017, when we were just finishing up our foster care classes; Gabrielle met him later that summer.
+I first met him in March of 2017, when we were just finishing up our foster care classes; my wife met him later that summer.
 He was a great kid and I liked him right away.
-In fact, after my initial interaction with him, I told Gabrielle that I’d met a boy in foster care who was just like the kind of boy I’d like to adopt in the future.
-In August, Gabrielle and I agreed that we’d love to adopt a son just like him someday.
+In fact, after my initial interaction with him, I told my wife that I’d met a boy in foster care who was just like the kind of boy I’d like to adopt in the future.
+In August, my wife and I agreed that we’d love to adopt a son just like him someday.
 We didn’t mean that we were going to adopt him specifically, as that wasn’t even a possibility at that point; we simply meant that a kid like him was who we saw ourselves adopting someday.
 I can still barely believe what happened next.